Researcher Spotlight: Dr Juliane Fischer

 I find that discussing with customers how they can develop their ideas and protocols on our systems very exciting.
 As our systems are hugely flexible, there is a wide range of research which can be done and this ensures our systems can be used for many applications and protocols and can meet a wide range of customer needs.

-Interested in talking to one of our application specialists about how to perform your single cell experiments?
+Interested in talking to one of the Dolomite Bio team’s application specialists about how to perform your single cell experiments?
 Contact us today